 The Cost of Land – Even if your construction costs are reasonable, don’t forget to consider the value of the land the home is on.
 Planned communities often have larger lot sizes, which can add up quickly.

 Immature Landscaping – Will you have to invest in heavier curtains to deter nosey neighbors because there isn’t a single full-grown tree in the neighborhood?
-If outside atmosphere is just as important to you as indoor features, that may cost you extra.
+If outdoor home features are just as important to you as indoor features, that may cost you extra at a new home.

 The Wait – It can be fun to sit down with builders to pick out your ideal floor plan and molding style.
 But consider construction time (and possible delays) that come with a custom home.
 A six-month wait is normal if you’re building from the ground up.

 Shorter Commutes – Older neighborhoods and urban settings are also more likely to be closer to city centers.
 If you like to walk to restaurants, grocery stores, or even to work, this could be a cost-effective opportunity to cut down your commute.

 Long-term Projects – Some people love homes that evolve as they do.
-If you don’t mind long-term renovations and want the opportunity to get really creative with your space, these are the homes for you.
+Pick a fixer-upper if you don’t mind long-term renovations and want the opportunity to get really creative with your space.

 Outdated Features and Appliances – Will you have to replace all the knob-and-tube wiring and lead-based paint in your funky historic home?
 Will the home need to be checked for asbestos?
 How old is that refrigerator, anyway?
 Older homes require you to ask more questions up front to gauge renovations that go beyond pure aesthetics.

 Unexpected Problems and “Invisible Repairs” – Older homes require more upkeep, even as you continue to renovate.
 Ask questions even about features that are currently in good shape, perhaps roofs and plumbing, to determine their ages.
 This can give you an idea of what will require work down the line and when.

-Investments that Don’t Equal Increased Value – Some renovations add more to the resale value of your home than others.
-Be careful to weigh what needs done to make the home livable versus the fun (read: expensive) upgrades you can’t recoup when you move.
+Investments that Don’t Equal Increased Value – Some home improvements add more to the resale value of your home than others.
+Be careful to weigh what needs done to make the home livable versus the fun (read: expensive) upgrades you may not be able to recoup when you move.

 Long-term Construction Zone – Unless you’re a professional flipper, it can be hard to own a home that requires a lot of work.
 You may not have the opportunity to focus on your home full time.
 And who wants to live in a construction zone for possibly years?

 All real estate is local.
-In order to make confident real estate decisions, we believe it is important for you to have timely and neighborhood-specific information.
-If you would like more information about the pros and cons of new construction versus older homes, our experts at Beverly-Hanks are here to help.
-Contact us today to speak with a Beverly-Hanks real estate agent about buying homes and land in Western North Carolina.
+In order to make confident real estate decisions, it’s important to have timely and neighborhood-specific information.
+Contact us today to speak with an Allen Tate/Beverly-Hanks real estate agent about buying homes and land in Western North Carolina.
 View all Allen Tate/Beverly-Hanks real estate listings.